-#a11yTO is excited to announce our first #a11yIRL, or Accessibility in Real Life, Conference, a one-day event focused specifically on the built environment.
+#a11yTO is excited to announce we are bringing back #a11yIRL, or Accessibility in Real Life, Conference, a one-day event focused specifically on the built environment.

 Hosted at Telus in downtown Toronto, #a11yTO brings together hundreds of attendees for single track conferences made up of a playlist of lectures, demos, and lightning talks.

-Come join accessibility professionals, advocates, and people new to accessibility as we discuss current trends and ongoing issues in accessibility.
+Come join accessibility professionals, advocates, and people new to accessibility as we discuss case studies, trends and ongoing issues in accessibility.

 What is “IRL”?